Results day stress and mental health

 4. Make sure you’re in the country for results day (and for a few days after)

 Being in a different country for the exam results period can make things complicated.
-Not only can it make it more difficult to obtain your results and get advice from teachers and advisers, contacting universities if you need to go through Clearing will be considerably harder too.
+Not only will it make it more difficult to obtain your results and get advice from teachers and advisers, contacting universities if you need to go through Clearing will be considerably harder too.

 5. Have someone with you when you collect your results

 It’s important to have someone with you on the day to offer reassurance, talk through options if your results aren't what you wanted, or hopefully celebrate your success with.
-This could be a parent, sibling, friend or even a teacher.
+This could be a parent, guardian, sibling, friend or even a teacher.

 6. Don’t feel like you have to open your results with friends or share what you got